9dots/9dots.io-pages/OpO2Ivt.md

 title: littleBits Exploration
 org: 9dots
 objective: "SWBAT explain the difference between input and output, and create circuits using littleBits"
-blurb: "Students will learn about sensors, and try different input/output combinations to gain a familiarity with #littleBits."
+blurb: "Students will learn about sensors, and try different input/output combinations to gain a familiarity with #littleBits. #NGSS-3-5-ETS1-2"
 id: "9dots-OpO2Ivt"

 ---